4rg0n/songs-of-syx-mod-race-interactions/README.md

 With version **v2.0.0** citizens became a new AI.
 They will now look for other races nearby.
 The standings "Happiness", "Loyalty", "Expectations" and "Fulfillment" will get boosted for liked races.

+## v2.2.0

+Since version **v2.2.0** there are finer settings for which race gets boosted when nearby another one.
+And also sharing of configuration with others via export and import, and loading configuration from other active mods is possible now.
+So you can provide your own configuration bundled into your mod!

 ## But why?!